magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

 ## Create Uplink Converter

 Before creating the integration, you need to create an **Uplink converter** in **Data converters.**
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
+Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.
 Click on the **"plus"** and on **"Create new converter".**
 To view the events, enable **Debug.** In the function decoder field, specify a script to parse and transform data.